MaterialEyes/exsclaim/README.md

  - _articles, _captions, _figures files: Used to keep track of the articles, figure captions and figures that have already been processed by JournalScraper, CaptionDistributor, and FigureSeparator, resepectively.
  - figures/: stores all figures downloaded by JournalScraper
  - html/: stores full html of each article scraped by JournalScraper
  - extractions/ (optional): present if "visualize" present in Query JSON "save_format" list.
 Contains .png files for each figure, displaying FigureSeparator and CaptionDistributor results.
+ - boxes/ (optional): present if "boxes" present in Query JSON "save_format" list.
+Contains .png files for each figure, with bounding boxes drawn on each figure.
  - images/ (optional): present if "save_subfigures" present in Query JSON "save_format" list.
 A directory contianing each subfigure extracted as a separate file.

  ## Uninstall